Brexit and the pet travel scheme 2 min read

 - Your pet would have to enter the EU via a designated traveller's point of entry (as yet, unspecified location).

-All of the above outcomes are possible, therefore this should be considered by all pet owners when gaining Pet Passports.
+All of the above outcomes are possible, and should be considered by all pet owners when gaining Pet Passports.

 Serious consideration should also be given with regards to Rabies blood sampling if you are determined to take your pets away with you after Brexit.
 It may be sensible for you to have the blood test carried out in case the UK becomes unlisted.
 The risk of this strategy is that the you may have the blood test done and then find out it was unnecessary if the UK becomes a Part 1 or 2 listed country.